ghostintranslation/synth/README.md

 3. Solder 14 pins male headers on MOTHERBOARD6A
 4. Place the potentiometers and LEDs on MOTHERBOARD6A, and attach the front panel
 5. Solder the potentiometers and the LEDs
-6. Place the female headers for the Teensy on MOTHERBOARD6B, insert the Teensy on them, then solder the headers
+6. Place the 14 pins and 5 pins female headers for the Teensy on MOTHERBOARD6B, insert the Teensy on them, then solder the headers
 7. Detach the Teensy for now
 8. Solder the jack connectors, the dipswitch and the resistor on MOTHERBOARD6B
 9. Place 14 pins female headers on MOTHERBOARD6B, connect MOTHERBOARD6A on them, then solder the headers